 Systematic tracking of downtime is instrumental in pinpointing patterns and underlying causes of production stoppages.
 Understanding when and why downtime occurs enables manufacturers to devise and apply targeted strategies to reduce these interruptions, thereby boosting operational efficiency and productivity.
 Initiating automated downtime tracking is a crucial step in the continuous improvement journey for enhancing production processes.

 There is software whose sole job is to track manufacturing operations downtime.
-However, purchasing a new software for each new venture can be costly.
+However, purchasing new software for each new venture can be costly.
 See if current software can do the job.
-Or, opt for integrated options that have multiple functions like real time data analysis and production data montoring.
+Or, opt for integrated options that have multiple functions like real-time data analysis and production data monitoring.

 Integrating downtime tracking software with broader visualization tools, as seen with dataPARC, will increase efficiency.
 This integration means there’s no need for additional software investments.
 Manufacturing process optimization software, like PARCview, can monitor, respond to, and analyze machine downtime incidents in one place.